Jason Oppenheim Reveals if New Girlfriend Marie-Lou Nurk Will Appear on Selling Sunset - E! Online

 "I think for the next ten years, I'm good," she said.
 "And that's a long time, so I'm not even thinking about it yet."

 While Jason and Marie-Lou seem to be on the fast track, their busy lives aren't making things easy.
-According to People, "They have plans to travel to see one another in destinations from Berlin to New York over the next few months, leading into November and December."
+As the couple mentioned previously, they'll be long-distance until the winter.

 That's when, Jason said, Marie-Lou will come to Los Angeles to spend a week with him.